 Spend time on Google Maps and plan a route beforehand, whether it’s for your sat-nav, phone, paper maps or directions taped to your tank.
-Work out where you want to go, through which towns, note some potential pitstops for lunch, breaks and fuel.
+Work out where you want to go, which towns you want to pass through, and note some potential pitstops for lunch, breaks and fuel.
 For your first trip keep miles and hours of riding per day lowish, say 150-200 miles / ~5hrs.
 Check sunset times and plan your route to finish at least an hour or so before.
 Riding unfamiliar routes in the dark can raise anxiety.

 The more you familiarise yourself with a route before you go, the more at ease you’ll be with the route when riding it.

-Do also check for any road closures before setting off, planned or otherwise – traffic incidents, flood, snow, etc. Unanticipated long diversions can impact timing and refuelling plans, a stress you don’t want.
+Do also check for any road closures before setting off, planned or otherwise – traffic incidents, flood, snow, etc. Unanticipated long diversions can impact your timing and refuelling plans, adding stress you don’t want.

 Stuff to Pack

 Ensure you have waterproofs, if you don’t you can guarantee you’ll be caught in the rain.
-A good textile suit can cover all weathers, otherwise some rolled up over-waterproofs stowed in a handy place can be sufficient for the odd unexpected cloud burst.
+A good textile suit can cover all weather, otherwise, some rolled-up over-waterproofs stowed in a handy place can be sufficient for the odd unexpected cloud burst.

 A second set of gloves can also be a good plan, in case one set gets soaked in rain or to allow you to switch between a warm and cool pair as temperatures change.